OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/schedule-for-route.md

 * `<tripIds\>` - a list of trip Ids that matched by shared direction- Each trip Id is of the format `[agency]_[tripIdentifier]`

+Alternate codes:
+404 - returned if the route ID in the request is not found 510 - returned if the route has no schedules for the day requested